 There are endless ways of making slime and having a good time with it.
-Today we’re listing seven of most fun things to do with slime.
-Check out!
+Today we’re listing seven of the most fun things to do with slime.
+Check them out!

-PS: If you haven’t got the slime made already, here are some cool recipes to check out.
+Note: If you don’t have a DIY slime yet, here are some cool recipes to check out.

 1. Blow Bubbles

 Making giant bubbles out of soap and water is a popular summer activity that every person has likely done at one point in their lives.
 But how many of them can say they ever made a slime bubble?
 Let’s face it, slime makes everything even cooler!
 Adding slime to the bubbles formula will give you endless hours of fun.